Bothell Criminal Defense Attorney

 Free Initial Consultation

-Have you been charged with DUI, Assault DV or another crime in Bothell?
+Have you been charged with Assault / DV, DUI or another crime in Bothell?
 Call Evergreen Criminal Defense at (425) 355-5300 to schedule a free no-risk legal consultation and case evaluation.
 Attorney Phil Weinberg understands that your situation is unique.
 He will listen patiently as you describe what happened before offering his honest opinion of how he can help.
+Phil cares about his clients’ legal rights.

 About Bothell Courts & Arrests